taiporto/frontend-coding-interview/README.md

 Remember, please don't spend too much time on this.
 In fact, save a little time and **add a section to the README** outlining what else you'd do differently to make this a production ready app.

 **Any questions**, just let us know.
 Send emails to <a href="mailto:james.crain@movewithclever.com">james.crain@movewithclever.com</a>.
 Good luck!

+## Submission notes

+### Additional features to make the app production-ready

+To make this app production ready, I would:

+1. Implement a complete authentication solution, integrating the app with a back-end and handling and saving a JWT token.
+2. Implement a pagination system for loading more photos.
+3. Improve loading states and user experience by using `<Suspense>` where appropriate and making use of Next.js's `loading.tsx` special files.
+4. Improve user experience by implementing hover, active and loading visual states for the "Sign In" button.